Anxiety Attacks vs. Panic Attacks: Your Ultimate Guide to Telling Them Apart

 Short Meditations

 While anxiety attacks typically arise from a specific trigger or source of stress, panic attacks often strike seemingly out of the blue, without any identifiable cause.
 This sudden onset of intense fear or discomfort is one of the hallmark features of a panic attack.
 It can be a terrifying experience, leaving you feeling as though you have lost control or are on the verge of something catastrophic happening.
-Since you can usually feel the build-up and onset of an anxiety attack it is "easier" to manage however a panic attack usually occurs without warning or without any need of having previous anxiety at all.
+Since you can usually feel the build-up and onset of an anxiety attack, it is "easier" to manage; however, a panic attack usually occurs without warning or without any need of having previous anxiety at all.

 Panic attacks often involve physical symptoms that can be alarming and overwhelming.
 These symptoms may include: